 Introduction for MHA

-The development of scRNA sequencing technology makes it possible to study the heterogeneity of tissue and organ microenvironment at the molecular level and at the single-cell scale.
-At present, scRNA data of almost all tissues and organs of human and model animal (mice) have been published.
-However, in-depth mining of these data often requires bioinformatics foundation, and the tedious computing process limits researchers to quickly retrieve the required information.
-On the other hand, some comprehensive scRNA database are not focus on the male genitourinary system, and are prone to problems such as irregular disease classification and cell clustering.
-Therefore, MHA is an online visual interactive website, to provide scRNA data of various tissues and organs of the male genitourinary system under physiological and pathological conditions.
+The development of single-cell RNA (scRNA-seq) and spatial transcriptome sequencing (stRNA-seq) technologies has enabled the study of tissue and organ microenvironment heterogeneity at the molecular level and single-cell scale.
+Currently, scRNA data for nearly all human tissues and organs, as well as model animals (mice), have been published.
+However, in-depth analysis of these data often requires a foundation in bioinformatics, and the complex computational processes involved can hinder researchers from quickly retrieving the needed information.
+Moreover, some comprehensive scRNA databases do not specifically focus on the male genitourinary system and may suffer from issues such as irregular disease classification and cell clustering.
+To address these challenges, we present MHA, an online visual interactive website that provides scRNA and stRNA data for various tissues and organs of the male genitourinary system under both physiological and pathological conditions.

 Overview for MHA

-- Human_Testis_Development_Atlas: 10 human testicular samples include 2 yo (n=1), 5 yo (n=1), 8 yo (n=1), 11 yo (n=1), 17 yo (n=1) and adults (n=5), to show the normal development process of human testis.
+- Human Testis Development Atlas: 10 human testicular samples include 2 yo (n=1), 5 yo (n=1), 8 yo (n=1), 11 yo (n=1), 17 yo (n=1) and adults (n=5), to show the normal development process of human testis.
+Data could be downloaded from GSE149512 of GEO data base.

-- Mouse_Testis_Development_Atlas: 9 C57-mice testicular samples include 3 days (n=1), 6 days (n=1), 8 days (n=1), 11 days (n=1), 14 days (n=1), 17 days (n=1), 21 days (n=1), 25 days (n=1) and 5 weeks (n=1), to show the normal development process of mouse testis.
+- Mouse Testis Development Atlas: 9 C57-mice testicular samples include 3 days (n=1), 6 days (n=1), 8 days (n=1), 11 days (n=1), 14 days (n=1), 17 days (n=1), 21 days (n=1), 25 days (n=1) and 5 weeks (n=1), to show the normal development process of mouse testis.
+Data could be downloaded from GSE211115 of GEO data base.

-- Mouse_Neuroendocrine_Prostate_Cancer_Atlas: this dataset contains normal mice prostate (n=2) and prostate tumors of TPPRC mice (n2 weeks=2, n1 month=2, n2.5 month=4, n3.5 month=2, n4.5 month=2, n6 month=1) in a time-series manner post tamoxifen administration.
+- Mouse Neuroendocrine Prostate Cancer Atlas: this dataset contains normal mice prostate (n=2) and prostate tumors of TPPRC mice (n2 weeks=2, n1 month=2, n2.5 month=4, n3.5 month=2, n4.5 month=2, n6 month=1) in a time-series manner post tamoxifen administration.
+Data could be downloaded from OMIX001928 of NGDC data base.

 News